 If you own investment properties in the Philadelphia area, you are already aware of risks such as fire damage, water damage, and personal liability.
-You know that insurance in Delaware County, PA, is a must.
-However, there is a risk that is almost always over-looked, but becoming more prevalent in today’s insurance… tenant discrimination.
+You know that insurance in Delaware County, PA is a must.
+However, there is a risk that is almost always overlooked, but is becoming more prevalent in today’s insurance: tenant discrimination.

 New guidelines from the US Department of Housing and Urban Development (HUD) give tenants the ability to file discrimination lawsuits online.
 Because of this, Pennsylvania courts are being inundated with cases of tenant discrimination, some with merit, and some with no merit.
 Either way, the owner of the property will end up with a large legal bill defending the case.

 The Fair Housing Act seeks to prevent discrimination based on race, color, national origin etc. While you shouldn’t be screening tenants based on these factors, running criminal background checks on potential tenants can also leave you in hot water under these guidelines.
 The reason for this is the disproportionate incarceration rate among minorities, especially African-Americans and Hispanics.

 Blanket bans on anyone with a criminal record is specifically what HUD is trying to prevent.
 However, this doesn’t mean you can’t use criminal history on your tenant-screening process.
 You can still use it to show that there is a justifiable concern for the welfare of neighbors, tenants, or your property.